Poizunlol/Convert_Audible_AAX_to_M4B/README.md

 ## About
-Script to Process all your AAX Files from Audible in a Folder with ffmpeg.
+The Script Generator Script will creat a personalized Script to Process all your AAX Files from Audible in a Folder with ffmpeg.
  - This script will convert them to M4B Files.
  - It will keep the original Filename, Meta Data, Images and Chapters contained in the AAX File.
  - It will delete the AAX Files once processed.

 ## Requirements
-This Script Requries FFMPEG to be installed on your host.
+This Script Requries FFMPEG, Git to be installed on your host.

-##### The following only need to be done once:
+##### The following only need to be done once to retrieve your activation_bytes if you don't have them:
 This Script also requires your personal Activation Bytes to decript you Files.

 To retriev you activation Bytes you can use the Following repostiroy --> https://github.com/inAudible-NG/tables